-Costs associated with the services provided by a doula are not covered.
+Home births and costs associated with the services provided by a doula during a home birth are not covered.

 Homemaker Services

 These services are incidental to a person's health needs and include but are not limited to such services as making a person's bed, cleaning a person's living areas such as bedroom and bathroom, and performing other daily living tasks such as laundry and shopping.